 8 No development shall take place until a plan indicating the positions, design, materials and type of boundary treatment to be erected has been submitted to, and approved in writing by, the local planning authority.

-- a: before the use hereby permitted is commenced - b: before the building(s) is/are occupied - c: in accordance with a timetable agreed in writing with the local planning authority The development shall be completed in accordance with the approved details and shall thereafter be retained. - REASON: To safeguard the amenity of neighbouring residents and the character of the locality. - Notwithstanding the note on the approved plans, the windows shall not be 'woodgrain UPVC', the development hereby approved shall not commence until revised details of the proposed windows have been submitted to and approved in writing by the Local Planning Authority.

-- 1 Standard Informative 20 Encroachment - 2 Standard Informative 23 Considerate Contractor Code of Practice - 3 Standard Informative 32 The Party Wall etc. Act 1996 - 4 INFORMATIVE:

-The decision to grant permission has been taken having regard to the policies and proposals in the Harrow Unitary Development Plan set out below, and to all relevant material considerations including any comments received in response to publicity and consultation, as outlined in the application report:

-- D4 Standard of Design and Layout

-- D5 New Residential Development Amenity Space and Privacy

-- D14 Conservation Areas
+The boundary treatment shall be completed: a: before the use hereby permitted is commenced b: before the building(s) is/are occupied c: in accordance with a timetable agreed in writing with the local planning authority The development shall be completed in accordance with the approved details and shall thereafter be retained.
+REASON: To safeguard the amenity of neighbouring residents and the character of the locality.
+9 Notwithstanding the note on the approved plans, the windows shall not be 'woodgrain UPVC', the development hereby approved shall not commence until revised details of the proposed windows have been submitted to and approved in writing by the Local Planning Authority.
+REASON: To safeguard the appearance of the locality.
+INFORMATIVES: Standard Informative 20 - Encroachment 1 2 Standard Informative 23 - Considerate Contractor Code of Practice 3 Standard Informative 32 - The Party Wall etc. Act 1996 4 INFORMATIVE: SUMMARY OF REASONS FOR GRANT OF PLANNING PERMISSION: The decision to grant permission has been taken having regard to the policies and proposals in the Harrow Unitary Development Plan set out below, and to all relevant material considerations including any comments received in response to publicity and consultation, as outlined in the application report: 2004 Harrow Unitary Development Plan: Standard of Design and Layout D4 D5 New Residential Development - Amenity Space and Privacy D14 Conservation Areas

 - D15 Extensions and Alterations in Conservation Areas

 - D16 Conservation Area Priority

 - SD1 Quality of Design

 - T13 Parking Standards